 Here is an example.
 Imagine that you are applying for a job as a physical therapist at a Veterans Hospital.
 Maybe your goal is to show that you understand the unique needs of veterans who need physical therapy and that you are committed to respectful and dignified treatment.
 Once you have your goal, use it as a touchstone to make sure that your letter has focus.

 You should absolutely talk about your successes in your cover letter.
 Just choose the examples you’re going to share carefully.
 You might be tempted to write about some major success stories where you helped a patient learn to walk again.
 It’s easy to see why you would choose such a victory to include in your letter.
 But don’t rush to do so!

 Instead, focus on emphasizing one or two examples that really show you have applied the skills that are mentioned in the job listing.
 Also, keep in mind that physical therapy clinics are looking for practitioners who can get meaningful, realistic results on a consistent basis, not one-time miracle stories.

 Why do you want to work for this particular employer?
 That’s something you should think about as you write your letter.
 It’s definitely a question that the hiring manager will want to see answered.

 So take a few moments to consider why you would choose this therapy clinic over another one.
 Maybe you are interested in working with a specific client base.
-You might also see a chance for career advancement.
+You might also see a chance for career advancement or a career change.
 If you simply think you would fit in well with the company culture, it’s fine to mention that as well.

-It’s also important that you talk about your reasons for becoming a physical therapist in general.
+It’s also important that you talk about your reasons for becoming a physical therapist in general, especially if you’ve transitioned from an adjunct profession such as massage therapy or nursing.
 Let the reader know what motivated you to get into a field where you help people recover their ability to move and function.

 Physical Therapist Cover Letter Sample in .docx Format